 The feeling, during filling cystometry, when the patient first becomes aware of the bladder filling .

-During filling cystometry, can be judged by the three following defined points and evaluated in relation to the bladder volume at that moment and in relation to the patient’s symptomatic complaints .
+During filling cystometry, can further be judged by the two following defined points and evaluated in relation to the bladder volume at that moment and in relation to the patient’s symptomatic complaints .

 First desire to void

 The feeling, during filling cystometry, that would lead the patient to pass urine at the next convenient moment, but voiding can be delayed if necessary .

 Strong desire to void

 Persistent desire to void, during filling cystometry, without the fear of leakage .